zachpmanson/notes/notes/Notes/Courses/UWA Computer Science/UWA Computer Science.md

 - Taught by Oppy himself
 - Very interesting content, well taught
 - projects get your hands dirty with creating actual protocols and working with sockets
-- few things were more satifying in the entire degree than actually running my final project for this over the internet between me and my partners houses and watching it run
+- few things were more satisfying in the entire degree than actually running my final project for this over the internet between me and my partners houses and watching it run
 - spiritual sequel to Systems Programming

 CITS3003 Graphics and Animation